 - 1 tablespoon rice flour

-Pour mix into a basin and soak feet for 10 minutes.
-Then use fingers to buff heels with the rice flour for 1 minute.
-Rinse feet.
+Combine the milk and turmeric powder.
+Pour the mixture into a basin with warm water, and soak your feet for 10 minutes.
+Then use your fingers to buff your heels with the rice flour for 1 minute.
+Rinse your feet.
 Repeat twice a week.

 2. Whiten nails with a denture soak.